Google have to improve their structured data reporting

 I’m deeply uncomfortable with both of those assumptions because I think it could be harmful to the open web.
 Google isn’t the only consumer who theoretically stands to benefit from richer, deeper structured data on the web, if it’s implemented properly.
 With their current feature-centric approach, they’re only encouraging and rewarding ‘snippets’ of structured markup, which critically doesn’t describe the relationships between things.
 That worries me because:

 - In graph data, it’s the relationships between things which matter.
 The value of structured data is in describing those relationships (the “linked” bit of JSON-LD is the whole point).
 If users are just copying/pasting fragmented bits of markup onto their pages in order to chase rewards from Google, they do so at the expense of the future wider web, in a way which Google is endorsing/rewarding.
-Even if Google (with all of their processing and understanding of the web) can reliably infer the relationships between things on pages across a site, other consumers may not be able to.
+Even if Google (with all of their processing and understanding of the web) can reliably infer the relationships between things on pages across a site, other consumers may not be able to magically do so.

 - It’s close to impossible to construct a nuanced graph by copying and pasting code.
 To produce (and maintain) markup like the example on this page, each node needs to know about the properties of each other node, and make complex decisions about how they’re related.
 I’ve described many of the challenges in achieving that here.
 Catering for copy/paste approaches, both in their guidelines and their reporting, limits the adoption of structured data solely to a few bits-and-pieces which Google want.